grosilho/SK-mROCK/README.md

 --------------------------------------------------------
 ```

-If we are interested in weak errors only then the Brownian motion can be replaced by a discrete noise by passing the `-contW false` option.
+If we are interested in weak errors only, then the Brownian motion can be replaced by a discrete noise by passing the `-contW false` option.